V0V4N/ansible-demo/README.md

 - **Python 3.10+** (3.13 recommended as it was used in the initial development process)
 - virtual env usage is strongly encouraged
 - pip packages outlined in requirements.txt
-- `ansible.posix` collection from ansible-galaxy
+- `ansible.posix`, `community.general` and `community.crypto` collections from ansible-galaxy installed
 - SSH access to target host with privilege escalation capabilities (root access)

 You can also opt in to run the project inside a Docker container, see Dockerfile and docker-compose.yml files for reference.